ColbergMontanaStateUniversity/mlh-amt2025/DWL/README.md

 This project uses **Miniconda** and was developed with **Python 3.12.9**.
 You’ll need either [Miniconda or Anaconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) installed to recreate the environment.

-Miniconda is recommended if you prefer a lightweight installation.

 To set up the Python environment:

 ## MATLAB Setup